 It’s exciting to take part in the April 2014 A-Z Challenge.
 It’ll be great fun meeting other bloggers along this adventure.
 Today being the first day, then you know the first letter in the alphabet.

 First up, to get to know me better on a personal level, then I invite you to read the About me section of my blog to start with because that will be the first area of your site I will check out when I visit you for the first time.

 My approach to this interesting challenge will revolve around things I am learning.
 I have faced some medical issues brought on after my hysterectomy.
 Although, I am on HRT that just doesn’t seem enough at times.

 Last spring, I notice a slight shift with my libido.
-In hindsight, the only difference that came to mind was the absent of coffee.
-For 2-weeks I had little to no caffeine consumption.
+In hindsight, the only difference that came to mind is for 2-weeks I had little to no caffeine.
 Perhaps, it is coincidence and then maybe there is more to it.
 That’s when I discovered an interesting fact about the Adrenal gland.
-Continue reading →